Newark Abbey

-Newark Abbey, also known as "The Benedictine Abbey of Newark," is a Benedictine monastery located in Newark, New Jersey.
+Newark Abbey, officially incorporated as The Benedictine Abbey of Newark, is a Benedictine monastery located in Newark, New Jersey.
 It is one of only several urban Catholic monasteries in the country.
 The monks serve the community through Saint Benedict's Preparatory School and St. Mary's Abbey Church, which are situated on the Abbey grounds.
-As of 2022, the community is composed of seventeen monks, including eleven priests.
+As of 2024, the community is composed of fourteen monks, including ten priests.

-Abbey History
+History

 The monastery has its roots in St. Mary's Church, a parish founded in 1842 to serve the immigrant German Catholics.
 By 1857, monks were sent from Saint Vincent Archabbey (one of two Archabbeys in the United States) in Latrobe, Pennsylvania, to staff the parish and establish a monastic community.
 The newly-established community was known as Saint Mary's Priory.
 In 1868, responding to the request of the local Bishop for a school for the children of the workers who would find it difficult to allow their sons to go to a boarding school, the monks founded St, Benedict's College (later St. Benedict's Prep).

 In 1884, the monastery became independent of Saint Vincent and became known as St. Mary's Abbey.
-In 1924, land was bought in Morris County, and a daughter-house was established.
+In 1889, at the request of Bishop Denis Bradley, monks from Newark founded a monastery, school, and parish in Manchester, New Hampshire.This community became independent in 1927 and is now known as Saint Anselm Abbey.
+In 1924, the Newark community bought land in Morris County, and a second daughter-house was established.
 The title “St. Mary’s Abbey” would be transferred to the daughter house in 1956, with the Newark community becoming known once again as St. Mary's Priory.
 In 1968, the Newark community was granted independence from St. Mary's Abbey, and took the legal name, the Benedictine Abbey of Newark, being known popularly as Newark Abbey.

 In the 1980s, the Abbey faced declining numbers and took out advertisements to appeal to potential monks.
 The abbey has been the subject of coverage praising its efforts to maintain their educational apostolate at Saint Benedict's Prep.

-The monks have a relationship with Nigerian bishop Francis Arinze, who has been a frequent visitor to the Abbey.
+The monks have a relationship with Nigerian bishop Cardinal Francis Arinze, who has been a frequent visitor to the Abbey.